7thSamurai/steganography/README.md

 # Image Steganography Tool

-Simple C++ Steganography tool that first encrypts files using AES, and then proceeds to hide them insde images using Least-Significant-Bit encoding.
+Simple C++ **Encryption** and **Steganography** tool that uses Password-Protected-Encryption to secure a file's contents, and then proceeds to embed it insde an image's pixel-data using Least-Significant-Bit encoding.

 ## Encoding